-A tax shield is a reduction in taxable income by taking allowable deductions that taxable income.
-AccountingTools says that a tax shield is "the deliberate use of taxable expenses to offset taxable income."
-While tax shields can be used for tax savings for both personal and business tax returns, this article focuses on tax shields for businesses.
+A tax shield is a reduction in taxable income by taking allowable deductions.
+Stated another way, it's the deliberate use of taxable expenses to offset taxable income.
+While tax shields are used for tax savings for both personal and business tax returns, this article focuses on tax shields for businesses.

 Tax shields involve investments and purchases that are tax deductible.
 Some common examples include:

-Charitable deductions for individuals and businesses.
-Charitable giving is a deductible expense for both individuals and businesses.
-For an individual to take a tax deduction on charitable giving, they must itemize deduction.
+Charitable giving is a deductible expense for both individuals and businesses, with some restrictions and limits.
+For an individual to take a tax deduction on charitable giving, they must itemize deductions.
 Corporations can include charitable donations with some limits and restrictions.

-Businesses can take a depreciation expense on the purchase of business property, including equipment, furniture and fixtures, and vehicles (but not land).
+Businesses can take a depreciation expense for buying business property, including equipment, furniture and fixtures, and vehicles (but not land).
 Depreciation is basically a way to spread out the expense of buying a business asset over the life of that asset.
 Accelerated depreciation allows you to depreciate more of the asset in the first year or two, and it's a great example of a tax shield.
 The two types of accelerated depreciation are Section 179 expenses and bonus depreciation.

 How Does a Tax Shield Save on Taxes?

 Tax shields are part of an overall financial strategy.
 Look at it this way: As a person or a business, you can get tax deductions for certain types of purchases and activities.
 You can do this by accident, buying whatever you want whenever you want.
 Or you can save on taxes deliberately by planning purchases to take advantage of tax shields.